Rex Trailer: The Boomtown/Boston years

+As advocate

-Trailer was recognized as a strong advocate for children with disabilities.
-In 1961, Trailer (and Gold Rush) led an actual wagon train across the state of Massachusetts ending at the State House in Boston, to call public attention to the needs of the mentally retarded, and the organization The Arc (then called the Association for Retarded Citizens).
+Rex Trailer was recognized as a strong advocate for children with disabilities.
+In 1961, Trailer (and Gold Rush) led an actual wagon train across the state of Massachusetts ending at the State House in Boston, to call public attention to the needs of those with intellectual disabilities, and the organization The Arc (then called the Association for Retarded Citizens).
 Trailer insisted on including children with disabilities in his show, and is said to have been one of the first to do so.
 In addition, Trailer also encouraged his young fans to hold neighborhood charity fund-raisers called "Backyard Carnivals Against Dystrophy", offering how-to kits on air.
 As a result of such efforts, Trailer came to be perceived as the "cowboy with a conscience" on and off the air.

 Shooting live three-hour shows in the Brighton studio every Saturday and Sunday morning left Trailer little opportunity at that time to contemplate his place in television history.
 "We just did it.
 It was a blast," he said, adding that the show was the most enjoyable thing he'd ever done, because its genuineness made the fun contagious.
 "We were doing educational TV before there was educational TV," Trailer asserted.
 "Children need role models.
 I wanted them to understand their obligation to take care of each other."